Irwin Silber: Activist and author

 The co-founder, and former long-time editor of Sing Out! magazine from 1951 to 1967, Silber was perhaps best known for his writing on American folk music and musicians until he left Sing Out! and began writing for the left wing newspaper The Guardian.
 His creation of Oak Publications was responsible for a large portion of the folk music material available in print during the growth of the revival.
 On the occasion of his 80th birthday an interview with Mr. Silber was published giving details on his role in the progressive folk music circles of the 40s, 50s and 60s as well as his appearance before the House Un-American Activities Committee in the 1950s.

 In 1968, he signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.
 After leaving Sing Out! in 1968, Silber became cultural editor of the independent radical newsweekly, The Guardian and also its film critic.
 He began to write on more directly political subjects, specializing in analysis of both national and international developments and developing a broad and appreciative readership.
 He became the Guardian's executive editor in 1972 and led it into the milieu of the New Communist Movement.
 Factional disagreements led to a split within the Guardian staff, and Silber left the newspaper in 1979, moving to California to join the leadership of a current within US Marxism known as the "rectification movement" and he affiliated with the Line of March.

 Silber and blues/folk singer/fellow activist Barbara Dane became a couple in 1964.
 Among other collaborations, they established the independent recording company Paredon Records to distribute and document the music being created by the liberation movements of the 1970s.
 Dane produced nearly 50 LPs, and Silber handled the promotion and distribution.
 To insure availability of the material, in the mid-1980s they donated the label to Smithsonian Folkways, which distributes the collection on CD and digitally.

 Among Silber's most important political writing is Socialism; What Went Wrong, an examination of the theoretical and practical events in the USSR leading up to its collapse.
 His only non-political book in the last 20 years is A Patient's Guide to Hip and Knee Replacement based on his own experience with these operations.
 Silber's most recent book, Press Box Red, tells the story of sports editor Lester Rodney, whose decade-long campaign in the pages of the Daily Worker helped pave the way for the racial integration of major league baseball.

-In the December 24, 2007 issue of Newsweek magazine Garrison Keillor of Prairie Home Companion fame was asked to name his five most important books.
-His #2 choice (after the Acts of the Apostles) is The Folksinger's Wordbook by Irwin Silber, a huge collection of "hymns, blues, murder ballads, miner's laments-the whole culture."
+In the December 24, 2007 issue of Newsweek, American writer Garrison Keillor was asked to name his five most important books.
+His choice for #2 (after the Acts of the Apostles) is The Folksinger's Wordbook by Silber, a huge collection of "hymns, blues, murder ballads, miner's laments-the whole culture."